Mission & Vision

 In 1950, UCP of Greater Cleveland was formed by a group of determined parents who saw few true opportunities for their children with cerebral palsy.
 During this time, it was often recommended that individuals with disabilities be placed in institutional settings rather than live with their families and be contributing members of the community.
 The parents that founded UCP knew that their children, and all individuals with disabilities, had a right to the most productive and inclusive life possible and joined together to make this a reality.
 What began as a loosely-knit group of programs consisting of a nursery school, a summer camp for children, a social-recreational program for adults, and a mother’s club has evolved into an accredited, high impact, thriving organization meeting the complex health and social challenges facing children and adults with a range of disabilities.
-UCP today provides a continuum of services throughout Greater Cleveland ranging from early intervention for infants and children’s therapy to lifelong adult residential and vocational supports.
+UCP today provides a continuum of services throughout Greater Cleveland ranging from pediatric therapy, family-focused case management and education, as well as residential supports and employment opportunities for adults.

 Who We Serve